History of Michigan in Timeline

 2011: Repeal of Business Tax

-In 2011, the state of Michigan repealed its business tax and replaced it with a 6% corporate income tax.
+In 2011, the state repealed its business tax and replaced it with a 6% corporate income tax, substantially reducing taxes on business.

-The Japanese Direct Investment Survey of the Consulate-General of Japan, Detroit stated more than 2,208 additional Japanese residents were employed in the State of Michigan as of October 1, 2012, than in 2011.
+During October 1 2012, more than 2,208 additional Japanese residents were employed in the State of Michigan than in 2011.

 In 2012, Michigan became the 24th right-to-work state in the U.S.

-On Saturday, May 2, 2015, a 4.2-magnitude earthquake occurred about five miles south of Galesburg, Michigan, in central Michigan.
-No major damage or injuries were reported.
+On May 2, 2015, a 4.2-magnitude earthquake occurred near Galesburg, Michigan, with no major damage or injuries reported.

 As of 2015, 80% of Michigan's Japanese population lived in the counties of Macomb, Oakland, Washtenaw, and Wayne in the Detroit and Ann Arbor areas.

-By 2015, the number of Hmong in the Detroit city limits had significantly declined, with many moving to Pontiac and Warren.
+By 2015, the number of Hmong in the Detroit city limits had significantly declined.

 2015: Renewable Energy Mandate

-By 2015, utility companies in Michigan were required to generate at least 10% of their energy from renewable sources, as mandated by Public Act 295 of 2008.
+In 2015, utility companies in Michigan were required to generate at least 10% of their energy from renewable sources under Public Act 295 of 2008.

 2017: Pistons and Red Wings Move to Little Caesars Arena

-In 2017, the Detroit Pistons and the Detroit Red Wings moved to the newly built Little Caesars Arena in downtown Detroit.
+In 2017, the Pistons moved to the newly built Little Caesars Arena in downtown Detroit.
+The Red Wings also moved to Little Caesars Arena to join the Pistons as tenants.

 December 20, 2019: Legalization of Online Gambling

-On December 20, 2019, Governor Gretchen Whitmer signed a package of bills into law legalizing online gambling activities in Michigan, allowing commercial and tribal casinos to apply for internet gaming licenses.
+On December 20, 2019, Governor Gretchen Whitmer signed a package of bills into law effectively legalizing online gambling activities in Michigan, which allowed commercial and tribal casinos to apply for internet gaming licenses.

-According to the American Immigration Council in 2019, an estimated 6.8% of Michiganders were immigrants, with the majority coming from Mexico, India, Iraq, China, and Canada.
-Their primary occupations included technology, agriculture, and healthcare.
+According to the American Immigration Council, in 2019, approximately 6.8% of Michiganders were immigrants, with the majority coming from Mexico, India, Iraq, China, and Canada.

 2019: Renewable Energy Target Achieved

-By 2019, Michigan utilities successfully met the renewable energy mandate set in 2016, reaching at least 12.5% renewable energy.
+By 2019, Michigan utilities successfully met the mandate to reach at least 12.5% renewable energy.

 From 2009 to 2019, over 200 private schools in Michigan closed, partly due to competition from charter schools.